-Starting on the fourth consecutive day that you miss work, should your claim be accepted, you will receive time loss payments from Empire Pacific.
+Starting on the fourth consecutive day that you miss work, should your claim be accepted, you will receive time loss payments from Tristar.
 These payments are equal to your pay prior to your injury.
 Payment does not begin until your claim is accepted.

 While on an approved workers' compensation leave, you will continue to receive benefits provided you continue to pay your portion of the cost.

 Periods of employee disability resulting from a compensable on-the-job injury or illness will qualify as OFLA (Oregon Family Leave Act) if the injury or illness is a serious health condition, as defined by Oregon law.

 OFLA leave will not be reduced by and will not run concurrently with any period the employee is unable to work because of a disabling compensable injury; however, if the injury or illness is a serious health condition and the employee has refused a bona fide offer of light-duty or modified employment, OFLA leave will commence.